Parier sur les deux côtés d'un marché chez différents sportsbooks pour modéliser une marge couverte.

 La différence entre les cotes auxquelles vous avez parié et les cotes finales à la clôture du marché.

 <p>Caesars lists Alcaraz at <strong>+115</strong> vs Sinner while BetMGM has Sinner at <strong>−105</strong>.
 Plug into the arb formula: 1/2.15 + 1/1.952 = 0.465 + 0.512 = <strong>0.977</strong>.
-Since that is under 1.00, a locked-in profit exists.</p><p>Stake <strong>$465 on Alcaraz</strong> at Caesars and <strong>$512 on Sinner</strong> at BetMGM for a total outlay of $977.
-Whichever player wins, you collect exactly <strong>$1,000</strong>, locking in <strong>$23 profit (2.35% ROI)</strong> with zero variance.
+Since that is under 1.00, the model shows a covered theoretical return.</p><p>Stake <strong>$465 on Alcaraz</strong> at Caesars and <strong>$512 on Sinner</strong> at BetMGM for a total outlay of $977.
+If both bets are accepted and graded as expected, either winner returns <strong>$1,000</strong>, modeling <strong>$23 profit (2.35% ROI)</strong> before execution risk.
 The catch: sportsbooks aggressively limit accounts that hit arbs, so pros rotate across 8+ books and avoid round-number stakes that trip fraud models.</p>

 Plateformes les mieux notées par notre équipe éditoriale.